FreeMoneyHyb/AutoApealHypixel/README.md

 # AutoApealHypixel
-Automaitcly Gets Verication Code To Link Your Fourms Account
+Automaitcly Gets Verifcation Code To Link Your Fourms Account